 And when you’re also crunched for time, open the app to get a quick (but intense) workout in under ten minutes!

-The app is set up to provide you with a HIIT workout that incorporates 12 bodyweight exercises at 30 seconds per exercise and 10 seconds of rest between exercises.
+The app is set up to provide a HIIT workout incorporating 12 bodyweight exercises at 30 seconds per exercise and 10 seconds of rest between exercises.

 Overall, it’s one of the better weightlifting apps for the Apple Watch out there right now and will afford you a lot of variety, flexibility, and freedom.